The program has a threefold emphasis: pastoral, congregational and academic.

 • A host family will be assigned to each Fellow quarterly to aid in orienting the Fellow to the congregation as well as meeting the Fellow’s personal needs.

 The over-arching goal of this program is to inspire young men and women to develop those personal disciplines essential to the pursuit of a learned ministry.
-The academic dimension exists to provide the residents with an opportunity to reflect theologically on what they are experiencing as pastors engaged in ministry in the 21st century.
-The Academic emphasis intentionally links head with heart, learning with doing, action with disciplined reflection, including:
+The theological dimension exists to provide the residents with an opportunity to reflect on what they are experiencing as pastors engaged in ministry in the 21st century.
+The Theological emphasis intentionally links head with heart, learning with doing, action with disciplined reflection, including:

 • A weekly seminar for reflection on pastoral theology and preaching with the Senior Pastor.
 Required readings include at least one book plus journal articles to be read each month.

-The program begins on August 15th of each year and lasts two years.
-Applicants must be on track for ordination in the Presbyterian Church (USA) and hold the M. Div.
+The program begins in mid-August of each year and lasts two years.
+As this is a first call ordained position, applicants must be on track for ordination in the Presbyterian Church (USA) and hold the M. Div.
 Degree.
 Preference will be given to recent seminary graduates.